 Generation identified as retired or mothballed based on the most recent information available to ERCOT at the time of case building and analysis will be modeled as offline for appropriate cases.
 ERCOT has the discretion to turn off units if the Resource Entity notifies ERCOT of its intent to retire/mothball the Generation Resource and/or makes a public statement of its intent to retire/mothball the Generation Resource.
 ERCOT will provide reasonable advance notice to the RPG of any proposed Generation Resource retirements/mothballs and allow an opportunity for stakeholder comments.

-Mothballed Resources

-The list of mothballed resources as documented in the most recent Capacity, Demand, and Reserves report will be removed from service in the study cases.
-Seasonal mothballed resources will be removed from service in the appropriate study case(s).

 Renewable Generation Dispatch

 In the summer peak reliability cases, the wind plants located inside the study region will be dispatched at 15th percentile output based on the historical wind resource data during peak load hours.
 Hydro-electric Generation Resources and solar plants in the reliability cases are dispatched up to the hydro unit capacity and the solar unit capacity, respectively, as defined in Nodal Protocols Section 3.2.6.2.2, Total Capacity Estimate.